enable: DISABILITY & ACCESS

 “At all levels we need to be doing more.”

 - Nonprofit interviewee

 Disabled folks in general need more systemic support but get most of their support through interpersonal relationships.
-Many interviewees stated that they wish able-bodied folks were more aware and understanding of disabilities.

 With these answers, we came up with this strategy:

 In addition to our workshop series, our team at Enable also has general advertising off season (i.e. not during workshop sessions).
 This includes:

 General posters that bring awareness to ableism.
 These will be put up in local small businesses

 Billboards and bus ads featured throughout the Bay Area